AXIOM|

 Residential population per square kilometer.

-ACS population at block group level divided by area.
+Census population at block group level divided by area.
 Higher density generally means more foot traffic.

 Daytime Population